Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ## Access data

-The `define-data-frame` macro is conceptually equivalent to the Common Lisp `defparameter`, but with some additional functionality that makes working with data frames easier.
-We used this when we defined the `mtcars` data frame.
+This section describes various way to access data variables.

 ### Access a data-frame

-Let's use it to define the `iris` data frame.
+Let's use `define-data-frame` to define the `iris` data frame.
 We'll use both of these data frames in the examples below.

 ```lisp